dguevaraapaza/rredlist_usingAPI/README.md

-# Using rredlist API
+# rredlist_usingAPI

-Snipets to fetch information from the RedListAPI to prepare reports and compare information for research.
+Containing code to fetch information from the RedListAPI to prepare reports and compare information for research using scientific names for query.